AKloc/BookNotes/Debugging Teams.md

 **What can I do with this?**
 - This is a pretty solid book for new managers.
 Not as directly practical as "The Manager's Path."
 - Check that; this is a good read for anyone working on a team.
 Maybe recommend it to the department?
 Add it to the reading list?
 - I really like how the book crystalized some of the political concepts.

 **Personal Bottom Line**
 - 8/10
 - Favorite part was the political stuff.
 Nothing really new there, but the "keep a balance" concept is helpful.
+I'd love to read a longer book on that subject using that concept.
 - The brevity and pacing was great.
 No fluff.
-- Any points docked would be "personal" points due to me already
+- Points docked would be "personal" points due to me already having a good understanding of large swaths of the book.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjAwNjYwOTkxLDEzNDQzNTI4MTIsMTExMz
+eyJoaXN0b3J5IjpbLTMzNDcwMTcwMCwxMzQ0MzUyODEyLDExMT
-g4NDA4MSwtMTc2NzEzNzg0MCwxMjM4NjE4NTUzXX0=
+M4ODQwODEsLTE3NjcxMzc4NDAsMTIzODYxODU1M119
 -->